Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Want,

 1) You should first contact your lender to discuss a loan modification.
 A loan modification is a change in the original terms of the loan, perhaps a lower interest rate or an extension of the loan term.
-A change which will result in lower monthly payments.
-If you have previously unsuccessfully tried a loan modification, servicers are now more motivated, try again.
+A change that will result in lower monthly payments.
+If you have previously unsuccessfully tried a loan modification, servicers are now more motivated, so try again.
 And keep trying.

 4) You could allow your home to undergo foreclosure; the process takes four or more months.
-After the lender takes the home back in foreclosure, you will be contacted and asked to move, if you don’t move, the lender will start eviction proceedings.
+After the lender takes the home back in foreclosure, you will be contacted and asked to move.
+If you don’t move, the lender will start eviction proceedings.

-I am sorry that these are your options and I wish you luck.
+I am sorry that these are your options, and I wish you luck.
 Before you decide on any course of action, you should also seek advice from your tax professional and/or an attorney.

 You may enjoy: Reverse Mortgages and Foreclosures